buff-beacon-project/beacon-prototype/README.md

 [ ] check docker permissions and get rid of privileged: true [ ] use https for communication with HSM??

+# Spec changes

+1. Pulse index must start at zero if first in chain
+2. previous, hour, day, month, year are changed in favour of skipListAnchors, skipListLayerSize, skipListNumLayers
+3. For conventional simplicity, chainIndex starts at 0

 # References for development

 * https://nvlpubs.nist.gov/nistpubs/ir/2019/NIST.IR.8213-draft.pdf